vinhvn/personal-website/2021-jan/README.md

-# mirror
+# cards

-A personal website I made in October of 2020.
+A personal website I made in January of 2021.

 This is soon to be deployed at [vinhnguyen.ca](https://vinhnguyen.ca)

 ## Technologies

-- N/A
+- React